Smarter Infrastructure Is the Key to Safer, Smoother Mobility

-DSRC allows nearby vehicles, RSU (Roadside Units), and pedestrians to share information with low latency and high reliability with each other.
-It is based on Wi-Fi and uses standard IEEE 802.11p, which was approved in 2010, and is primarily focused on safety-critical applications.
+DSRC allows nearby vehicles, RSUs (Roadside Units), and pedestrians to quickly and reliably share information with each other.
+It is based on Wi-Fi and uses standard IEEE 802.11p, which primarily focuses on safety-critical applications.

 C-V2X takes a similar approach but involves cellular connectivity as an intermediary.
-Vehicles will be able to communicate with transportation infrastructure, other vehicles, the cloud, cellular network infrastructure, and pedestrians, with computing handled by a user’s phone vs an OBU.
+Vehicles will be able to communicate with transportation infrastructure, other vehicles, the cloud, cellular network infrastructure, and pedestrians, with computing handled by a user’s phone instead of an OBU.

-While many vehicles come with cellular connectivity today, infrastructure investment is still needed to be able to process data from an increased range.
-Increased adoption of 5G will likely cause the support for C-V2X to grow, but the likely higher cost (due to network usage) is a potential downside.
+While many vehicles today come with cellular connectivity, infrastructure investment is still needed to enable data processing from an increased range.
+Greater adoption of 5G will likely cause support the growth of C-V2X, but the probable higher cost (due to network usage) is a potential downside.

 - Low latency to deliver critical information on time

-- Cybersecurity to avoid compromise of road safety and user information
+- Cybersecurity to avoid compromising road safety and user information

 - LTE/5G for network connectivity

-- Interface with a wide range of sensors like cameras, LiDARs, radars, etc.
+- Interface with a wide range of sensors like cameras, LiDAR, radar, etc.

 - AI/ML inference capability to optimize traffic, recognize vehicles, etc.

 V2I RSU requirements are constantly changing based on a given use case.
 To address these requirements, you need a hardware platform that is adaptable enough to implement current needs but also capable of addressing tomorrow’s needs.